thedrhax-dockerfiles/jenkins-slave-alpine/README.md

 ## Example

-The command listed below will start a slave named "test" that will try to connect to Jenkins located at http://jenkins:8080/ using `jenkins` as login and password.
+The command below will start a slave named "test" that will try to connect to Jenkins located at http://jenkins:8080/ using `jenkins` as login and password.
 You can change these settings by overriding variables listed below.

 ```
 docker run -it --rm --name slave -e JENKINS_SLAVE_NAME="test" thedrhax/jenkins-slave-alpine
 ```

-# Advanced options

-## Setting up master Jenkins
+### Setting up master Jenkins

 * Install the [Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin).
 * Make sure that port 50000 of master will be accessible for this slave.
 * [optional] Create separate account and allow it to create slaves or just use your account.

-## Slave configuration variables (optional)
+### Slave configuration variables

 * `-e JENKINS_MASTER_USERNAME=jenkins` — username for logging into Jenkins
 * `-e JENKINS_MASTER_PASSWORD=jenkins` — password for user specified above